 Zhihu is a great platform where green energy companies can work on E-reputation & Credibility

-E-reputation and Credibility is vital for any company that desire to make it in China.
+E-reputation and Credibility are vital for any company that desires to make it in China.
 Zhihu is a Chinese Q&A platform launched in 2011, it is similar in the west to Quora and Yahoo answers.
-It has never stopped growing and evolving to suit their users.
+It has never stopped growing and evolving to suit its users.
 The platforms have developed many tools such as Zhihu Class which are kind of ted talk.
-Zhihu is only one out of many Q&A platform (Zhidao, Soso wenwen) but seems to be one of the most trusted and reliable out there.
+Zhihu is only one out of many Q&A platforms (Zhidao, Soso wenwen) but seems to be one of the most trusted and reliable out there.

-Use E-commerce platform to sell your green energy products
+Use an E-commerce platform to sell your green energy products

 E-commerce sales in China in 2019 reached nearly $ 2 trillion.
 This means that international companies must not miss the opportunity to exploit online commerce and enter this thriving market.
 In fact, Chinese online consumers are of all ages and buy both domestic and international products.